- About Us

-Atipika offers a specialist Spanish Residency Department that searches for properties suitable for the Golden Visa scheme.
-We assess the best investment opportunities on the market and offer a property management service including the drawing up of contracts, arranging the arrival and departure of tenants and payment control.
+Our Spanish Residency Department specializes in searching for properties suitable for the Golden Visa scheme.
+We asses the best investment opportunities on the market and offer a property management service that includes the drawing up of contracts, arranging the arrival and departure of tenants and payment control.

 Any foreign citizen from a non-European Union country who wishes to invest in Spain in accordance with the minimum investment requirements set in law and in compliance with the following general terms and conditions: